akoniecki/AL-Go-local-dev-plugin/README.md

 - No container creation or deletion
 - No edits to `launch.json`, `settings.json`, `AL-Go-Settings.json`, or `app.json`
 - No SaaS sandbox or GitHub workflow support

-If a partial publish is unsafe because the container does not match the current branch, the plugin returns `action_required` and suggests `-RepublishFullBranch` before it starts compiling.

 ## Install